Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Abstract

 \section{Abstract}

-Deep learning approaches have shown remarkable promise in turbulence closure modeling for large eddy simulations (LES).
-The differentiable physics paradigm uses the so-called \textit{a-posteriori} approach for learning by embedding a neural network closure directly inside the solver and optimizing its learnable parameters against ground truth time-series data which may be observed sparsely.
-This addresses a key limitation of \textit{a-priori} learning where direct numerical simulation (DNS) data is used to approximate the subgrid stress with the assumption of a filter.
-However, closures that are trained in this manner frequently lead to unstable deployments due to the mismatch between the assumed filter and the effect of numerical discretizations.
-However, \textit{a-posteriori} learning incurs high computational costs due to the need to backpropagate gradients through an LES solver.
+The differentiable physics paradigm may be leveraged as an \textit{a-posteriori} approach for discovering turbulence closure models by embedding a neural network parameterization directly inside the solver and optimizing it given potentially sparse target data.
+This addresses a key limitation of \textit{a-priori} learning where direct numerical simulation (DNS) data is used to approximate the subgrid stress with the assumption of a low-pass filter.
+Closures trained in this \textit{a-priori} manner frequently lead to unstable deployments due to the mismatch between the assumed filter and the effect of numerical discretizations and coarse-graining.
+In comparison, while typically stable during deployment, \textit{a-posteriori} learning incurs high computational costs due to the need to backpropagate through a large eddy simulation (LES) solver.
 Furthermore, \textit{a-posteriori} methods are challenging to apply broadly since they require significant modification of existing solvers.
-Finally, these approaches have also been observed to be limited when generalization is desired across different numerical schemes.
-In this work, we discuss a novel approach for the deep learning of turbulence closure models motivated by the continuous data assimilation (CDA) approach (also known as nudging).
-Our approach enables \textit{a-priori} training of closures for coarse-grid LES, treating DNS data as sparse observations.
-This approach enables the deep learning model to successfully learn the required forcing to capture the ground-truth statistics while maintaining long term stability without needing adjoints or backpropagation through the solver.
-We train and evaluate the model's ability to adapt to different numerical and temporal schemes.
-Additionally, we analyse the model behavior with varying numerical discretization errors and compare its predictions to traditional closure models.
+Finally, both approaches are limited when generalization is desired across different numerical schemes with their implicit filtering characteristics.
+In this work, we present a deep-learning approach for turbulence closure modeling built on the continuous data assimilation framework.
+Our approach enables the \textit{a-priori} training of closures using sparsely observed DNS data without modifying or differentiating through the LES solver, while preserving stability during deployment for the recovery of invariant statistics.
+We focus on the model's ability to adapt to different discretizations by explicitly conditioning it on the numerical scheme.
+We use two- and three-dimensional canonical cases to test our framework and show that the learned correction systematically tracks the discretization error of the coarse solver.